dodo1210/choice_your_place/README.md

 This is a project that get text and articles of tourism sites and analyse with the Kmeans and separate for groups according with text.
 The files use are: data.csv, run.py and choice_cities.txt

 <h3>Metodology </h3>
-For do this project got caught the 10 cities in 20 coutries most visitors of worlds in 2018, secound https://www.e-unwto.org/doi/pdf/10.18111/9789284421152.
+For do this project got caught the 10 cities in 20 coutries most biggest of worlds in 2018, secound https://www.e-unwto.org/doi/pdf/10.18111/9789284421152.
 Before get the text in web sites (oficials of government and tourism)

 <h3>Files </h3>
 <ul>